Transfer news: Everton announce signing of £10m Delph from Man City | Goal.com

 Everton have confirmed the signing of Manchester City midfielder Fabian Delph, for a fee believed to be around £8.5 million ($11m) which could rise to £10 million ($12m).

-The 29-year-old was widely reported to be joining the Toffees have fallen down the pecking order at the Etihad last season.
+The 29-year-old was widely reported to be joining the Toffees having fallen down the pecking order at the Etihad last season.

+Delph played a vital role in City’s unprecedented 100-point campaign in 2017/18 but was restricted to just 11 Premier League appearances for Pep Guardiola’s side last year, with only one in 2019.

+As a result, the centre-midfielder - who has also operated at left-back - has opted for a move to the Toffees.

 ✅ High Quality— Everton (@Everton) July 15, 2019